Personalized Treatment | Research and Clincial Trials | Additional Patient Support

-NorthShore University HealthSystem physicians and the team at the Kellogg Cancer Center work collaboratively and are dedicated to putting patients and families at the center of a healthcare experience that delivers compassionate, quality care.
+Drawing from the diverse experience of physicians, surgeons, nurses, researchers and a host of other highly trained healthcare professionals, the Kellogg Cancer Center team works collaboratively and is dedicated to putting patients—and families—at the center of a healthcare experience that delivers compassionate, quality care.

 As part of the Mayo Clinic Care Network, NorthShore provides our patients even greater access to a broad network of experts.
 NorthShore and Mayo specialists share expertise and collaborate on complex disease diagnoses and treatments.
 Patients benefit from enhanced care at NorthShore, without the need to travel outside the region.

 Our multidisciplinary team meets regularly in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
 For melanoma and other aggressive forms of skin cancer, your team may include your medical oncologist, surgeon, dermatologist, radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
 This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each patient.

 Patients are at the center of this multidisciplinary team, and Kellogg staff arrange for them to be seen by their multidisciplinary specialist at one appointment, not only for their convenience but to provide a consensus on their course of treatment.
 Our use of one of the most advanced Electronic Medical Record (EMR) systems in the country enhances our open communication and promotes collaboration in our patient care.